Open to the Public

 - Turn left on Lake Julia Rd and drive 1.2 miles, watching for Evens Pond on the left and Hatchery Pond on the right

-- At the fork in the road you will see to a large, wooden Lake Julia Preserve sign
+- At the fork in the road you will see to a large, white Lake Julia Preserve sign

 - Stay right at the preserve sign on Roberts Road and drive another quarter-mile to a parking area on the left, directly across from the Gibson Nature Trail